rohankvats/molecule-ui/.github/CONTRIBUTING.md

 This can be a wireframe or high fidelity mockup.
 Include this in your issue if possible.

-We hope to formalize the 🌲 Evergreen design language more as we go.
+We hope to formalize the 🌲 MolecularUI design language more as we go.
 As a general rule of thumb try to follow these constraints:

 - Use `color` and the `typography` components.